brycewilliams22/schools-too-expensive/README.md

 Deciding what story to tell was another challenge I faced.
 Having missed so much class time, it was difficult putting it all together.

-I was limited by my python skillset, havind ideas and not being able to produce it based on my skillset.
+I was limited by my python skillset, having ideas and not being able to produce it based on my skillset.

 Lessons Learned